The Benefits of Income Protection and Unemployment Insurance

 Types of Cover

-Unemployment insurance may also be known as accident, sickness and unemployment insurance.
-However, other product names include the three most common which are: income protection, mortgage protection insurance, payment protection insurance and loan insurance.
+Income protection insurance may also be known as accident, sickness and unemployment insurance.
+However, other product names include the three most common which are: income protection insurance, mortgage protection insurance, payment protection insurance and loan insurance.

 While they all still provide an income in the event that you are made involuntarily redundant or are incapacitated, where the money received goes will typically differ.